 There are a wide array of exciting festivals and events in Hong Kong, throughout the year.
 It seems there is always something going on, in every nook and corner of the island.
 From art festivals and modern or classical performances to food festivals, the country offers you a unique glimpse into traditional Chinese and local life, as well as Hong Kong living culture.
-These festivals and events have made Hong Kong a living, breathing cultural experience, like none other in Asia, or indeed the world and shouldn’t be missed.
+Book your trip to Hong Kong now, and stay at the top hotels and Airbnb vacation rentals.
+These festivals in Hong Kong are a living, breathing cultural experience like none other in Asia, and shouldn’t be missed.

 Hong Kong’s Chinese New Year festival is one of the most colourful and biggest festivals in the world.
 Locals mark the occasion with a unique fusion of modern fun and ancient customs.
 There is so much to see and enjoy, during the festival.
 From local and international performers to the flamboyant flower market and fabulous fireworks, it is full of fun and excitement.
 Chinese New Year is also known as Spring Festival and is celebrated in January or February of the lunar calendar.
 It continues until the 15th day of the lunar calendar.